yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 ![Right-click on the label and add a "Referencing Outlet" by dragging the `+` to the View Controller header file.](/ps/ps1/img/4-1.png)

-Right-click on the label and add a "Referencing Outlet" by dragging the `+` to the View Controller header file.
+4.1 Select the UI element label, press the `option` key and drag the label to your code file.
+Let go and give it a name.
+Click "connect".
+Alternatively, you can right-click on the label and add a "Referencing Outlet" by dragging the `+` to the View Controller header file.

 ![Add an Action handler in the same way for "Touch Up Inside".](/ps/ps1/img/4-2.png)

-Add an Action handler in the same way for **"Touch Up Inside"**.
+4.2 Do the same for the UI element button.
+But this time in the pop-out window, first entry "connection", you should choose `Action`.
+Give your button a name.
+Alternatively, right-click the button and add an Action handler in the same way for "Touch Up Inside".
 ![Write a single line of code to change the label's text.](/ps/ps1/img/4-3.png)

-Write a single line of code to change the label's text.
+4.3 Write a single line of code to change the label's text.
+Here "myLabel" is the name I give to the UI element label in step 4.1, and "myButtonClicked" is the name I give to the action handler.

 ##### Milestone 5: Run your project in the emulator.